dicristea/weather-app/README.md

   → JSON data (use JSON.parse(string to object), JSON.stingify(any type to string) methods)
 - `window.location.reload(false)`
   - reloads page to trigger localStorage display update
-  - Project list and Main.js > `handleEdit` update happen automatically → maybe bc it is being sent to parent component and `state` that causes rerender
 - For inline styling:
   - React will automatically append a “px” suffix to certain numeric inline style properties.
 If you want to use units other than “px”, specify the value as a string with the desired unit.
 - Can use ternary operator or utils js for repeated parts